CSE583-PaticleTracking/ParticleTrackingGUI/documents/components.md

 The GUI Component is responsible for creating the user interface that allows users to interact with the application.
 It provides a visual representation of the software's features and enables users to input data, analyze data, view results, and control the software's functionality.

 ### What it does:
-- Rendering user interface elements, such as windows, forms, buttons, input fields, and menus.
+- Renders user interface elements, such as windows, forms, buttons, input fields, and menus.
-- Managing user interactions, including mouse clicks, keyboard inputs, and touch gestures.
+- Manages user interactions, including mouse clicks, keyboard inputs, and touch gestures.
-- Displaying real-time analysis, updates, notifications, and feedback to the user.
+- Displays real-time analysis, updates, notifications, and feedback to the user.
-- Validating and processing user inputs.
+- Validates and processing user inputs.
-- Ensuring accessibility and responsive design for various devices and screen sizes.
+- Ensures accessibility and responsive design for various devices and screen sizes.

 ### imputs:
 - User imput